 Why: The first airport eatery from celebrity chef Gordon Ramsay is an airy, architect-designed restaurant with large picture windows providing live-action runway views.
 The bar overlooking the open kitchen is a much better place to hold out for your flight than the waiting area near your gate.

 The menu is eclectic.
 Salads, pasta, risotto, steaks and a variety of fish dishes abound.
-If you're pressed for time, order a selection off the "picnic" menu for 11.95 GBP (about $19.58 USD) -- pick from four different starters, entrees and desserts.
-You'll be the in-flight envy of your seatmates when you finish with the pear cheesecake tart with caramel.
+If you're pressed for time, order a selection off the "picnic" menu for 12.95 GBP (about $21.62 USD) -- pick from four different starters, entrees and desserts.
+You'll be the in-flight envy of your seatmates when you finish with the cheesecake tart with berries .

-Don't be surprised to see the gratuity and a 1.50 GBP (about $2.46 USD) per-person cover charge on your bill.
+Don't be surprised to see the gratuity plus a per-person cover charge on your bill.
 Reservations are recommended.

 One Flew South, Hartsfield-Jackson Atlanta International Airport